Date of last revision: 14 January 2021

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

-Please contact us using the details in section 1 of this notice if you would like to exercise any of these rights or know more about them.
+Please contact us using the details in section 1 of this policy if you would like to exercise any of these rights or know more about them.

 These rights are subject to certain limitations that exist in law.
 Further information about your information rights is available on the ICO’s website: https://ico.org.uk/.

-We may change this notice from time to time.
-You should check this notice on our website occasionally, in order to ensure you are aware of the most recent version.
+We may change this policy from time to time.
+You should check this policy on our website occasionally, in order to ensure you are aware of the most recent version.

 We hope that you will be satisfied with the way in which we approach and use your personal data.